-Arm Bands/Float Discs
+Arm Bands and Float Discs

 Safety Reminders for Parents

 Helping toddlers learn how to swim doesn't solely rely on swimming aids.
-Your role as a parent is valuable in his safety and progress.
+Your role as a parent is valuable in his water safety and progress.

-A supervising adult should be vigilant in watching the children at all times while in the pool.
+- A supervising adult should be vigilant in watching the children at all times while in the pool.

-Employ "touch supervision."
+- Employ "touch supervision."
 This means the guardian must always keep her hands on the child or at least within arm's reach.

-Read special washing instructions from the manufacturer.
+- Read special washing instructions from the manufacturer.
 Take good care of swim aids by rinsing them with fresh, cold water after use to get rid of the chlorine, then lay flat (if possible) to allow them to dry fully.
 Chlorine can contribute to the wear-and-tear of the products.
 Proper storage is equally important as well.

-Periodically check straps for their tightness and snug fit.
+- Periodically check straps for their tightness and snug fit.

-Proper assessment of the child's abilities is important when selecting swimming equipment.
+- Proper assessment of the child's abilities is important when selecting swimming equipment.
 Take note of cues which display progress.
 Confirm with a swimming instructor what types of aids are apt based on swimming development and child's needs.

-Make sure you wean the toddler to more advanced floatation equipment once you see development.
+- Make sure you wean the toddler to more advanced floatation equipment once you see development.
 Children can get too reliant to one device which makes learning stagnant.

-The overseeing adult should also know how to swim and how to spot swimming pool hazards.
+- The overseeing adult should also know how to swim and how to spot swimming pool hazards.